-Italian coast guard rescues 143 migrants from capsized boat
+Italian coast guard rescues 149 migrants from capsized boat

-ROME (AP) — A crowded boat filled with migrants capsized in wind-whipped seas near a small Mediterranean island Saturday, sending them tumbling into the water, said the Italian coast guard, which pulled 143 of them from the water.
-There were fears two people were missing.
+ROME (AP) — A crowded boat filled with migrants capsized in wind-whipped seas near a tiny Mediterranean island Saturday, sending them tumbling into the water, said the Italian coast guard, which pulled 149 of them to safety.
+There were fears at least two people or perhaps many more were missing.

-The coast guard said the rescue by four of its motorboats took place near Lampedusa, an Italian island south of Sicily, and that those plucked to safety were brought to port.
+The coast guard said the rescue, before sunset, involving four of its motorboats and two of its specialized rescue divers, took place about 1 nautical mile from the beach of Isola di Conigli, an uninhabited islet a few dozen meters (yards) from Lampedusa, an Italian island south of Sicily.

+It said those rescued, who included three children and 13 women, were brought to the port of Lampedusa, a vacation and fishing island.

-But at portside, two of those rescued, a Libyan and a Ethiopian, told authorities that their wives weren’t among them, prompting fears the two women were missing offshore, according to Italian news agency ANSA.
+At portside, two of those rescued, a Libyan and an Ethiopian, told authorities their wives weren’t among them, prompting fears the two women were missing offshore, according to Italian news agency ANSA.
+Later, ANSA said migrants told authorities there were 169 passengers when their boat set out.

+“At the moment, no other persons have been found in the sea,’’ it said in a late-night statement.

+A pair of coast guard boats and a plane, aided by an Italian navy boat and helicopter plus a motorboat and a patrol vessel from Italy’s border police force, were searching the sea.

-The coast guard said the rescue was launched after a local citizen signaled that a 10-meter-long (33-foot) boat was foundering about a mile from Lampedusa.
+Rescue efforts were launched after a private citizen signaled that a 10-meter-long (33-foot) boat was foundering about a mile from Lampedusa, the coast guard said, adding the distressed vessel had neither requested help nor signaled its position to the coast guard.

-In its statement, the coast guard gave no indication anyone was missing, saying no bodies were spotted at sea.
+The coast guard said no bodies were spotted at sea during the rescue.

-A coast guard helicopter and airplane were among aircraft deployed for the rescue, and several coast guard motorboats searched for the women feared missing.

 Risking their lives, migrants set out in unseaworthy boats launched by Libya-based human traffickers.